rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 And despite their ability to extend anywhere in space (not confined by doors, locks and seals), they cannot be in two difference places simultaneously.

+### Power

+Tradition and scripture are both witness to the immense power of angels, able to influence all elements of creation.

+As such, a fallen is a truly terrifying prospect..
+Yet they are not God.
+They are not omnipotent.
+They are not omniscient.
+They are not omnipresent.

+And thankfully for us, the fallen angels are subject to God's sovereignty, who allows this battle of will.

 ### Free Will

 Like man, angels are created beings with free will, free to choose good or evil (demons).